Benjamin Karamoko

-Benjamin Kantie Karamoko (born 17 May 1995), known as Ben Karamoko, is an Ivorian footballer who plays as a defender for Bulgarian club Spartak Varna.
+Benjamin Kantie Karamoko (born 17 May 1995), known as Ben Karamoko, is an Ivorian footballer who plays as a defender for Norwegian Second Division side Vard Haugesund.

 Club career

 Karamoko is a youth exponent from Saint-Étienne.
 He made his Ligue 1 debut on 15 February 2015 against Girondins de Bordeaux replacing Paul Baysse at half-time in a 1–0 home win.

 On 31 January 2022, Karamoko signed a 1.5-year contract with Charleroi in Belgium.
+In January 2023, he joined Bulgarian team Spartak Varna on a one-and-a-half-year contract.

 International career

-Karamoko was born and raised in France, and is of Ivorian descent.
+Karamoko was born and raised in France, and is Ivorian by descent.
 He debuted for the Ivory Coast U23 in a 5–1 friendly loss to the France U21s in November 2016.